My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

 This post gives you tips on how to love your man through all seasons.

 2. Your smile and laughter

 Nothing makes a husband happier than the ability to make his wife laugh and smile.
 I loved it when my dad walked around our sprawling compound whistling, it made me feel like the world was okay.

 Lasting bliss comes from small things – laughing at his jokes, even when you’ve heard them a thousand times before.
 Smile and be a pleasure to be around.
 Be a sweet fragrance in your marriage.
 Find a few tips here

 3. Your body

-But husbands want more than a body; they want all of you.
+But husbands want more than a body; he wants all of you.

 Through physical intimacy, a husband feels loved and connected to his wife.
-And the wife feels emotionally and physically connected to her husband too.
+And the wife feels emotionally and physically connected to her husband.